China's ambitious handset makers face tough sell in U.S.

 | LAS VEGAS

-There was one key difference between the two product launches at the Consumer Electronics Show: the South Korean G-Flex will be sold through three U.S. carriers - T-Mobile U.S. Inc, AT&T Inc and Sprint Corp.
+There was one key difference between the two product launches at the Consumer Electronics Show: the South Korean G-Flex will be sold through three U.S. carriers - T-Mobile U.S. Inc TMUS.N, AT&T Inc (T.N) and Sprint Corp (S.N).
 The Chinese Ascend Mate II?
 None, at least not yet.

 Aside from their struggles to get onto store shelves - U.S. carriers sell nine-tenths of the country's handsets - Chinese handset makers continue to grapple with low brand awareness, perceptions of inferior quality, and even security concerns.